FAQ

 What does the test actually measure?

-We count and size microplastic particles in your tap water using Nile Red fluorescence — a peer-reviewed lab method published in the Journal of Hazardous Materials Letters (2022).
-You'll get a particle count, size breakdown, and a tier showing how your sample compares to other tests we've processed.
+You count and size microplastic particles in your tap water using Nile Red fluorescence — a peer-reviewed lab method published in the Journal of Hazardous Materials Letters (2022).
+The stained particles show up as bright pink dots on your filter under the included digital microscope, and you read the result yourself, in minutes.

 How is this different from an $800 lab test?